The Last Cop (2010 TV series): Production and transmission

 The series ran first on 12 April 2010 on Sat.1 Television with 2.99 million viewers (or 9.2 percent) somewhat below the average of the TV channel.
+Of the target demographic (people ages 14 to 49), 1.68 million people watched the premiere, translating to a market share of 13.2% for Sat.1, better than average.
+Beginning with the airing of the second episode, "The Last Cop" managed to continuously increase its audience count all the way until the season finale.
+The twelfth episode brought in the show's best numbers yet, having been viewed by 3.41 million people (with 1.77 million in the 14 to 49 demographic).
+Overall, the season's 13 episodes were viewed by an average of 3.03 million people, of which 1.58 million belonged to the target demographic.
+This view count translated to a market share of 10.1 and 13.7%, respectively.

-However viewer share increased especially among younger viewers.
-With the start of the second season, the viewer share almost doubled and Sat.1 ordered a third season.
+With the start of the second season on March 14, 2011, the viewer share almost doubled to 4.09 million viewers (2.11 million were part of the target demographic) and Sat.1 ordered a third season, which premiered on February 6, 2012.
 The fourth season aired in Germany beginning 21 January 2013.

 The show has been aired in combination with the Sat.1 production Danni Lowinski from the start, but while the latter scored better in the beginning it is now The Last Cop that shows better results.
 With a viewer share of 15% for The Last Cop and with the two series being the best-running productions of Sat.1, it was announced on 9 April 2013 that a fifth season was being planned for both shows.
+The fifth season of The Last Cop aired on April 24, 2014, but it ran on Sat.1 emotions instead of Sat.1.
+On October 31, 2025, more than ten years after the fifth season had concluded, a sixth season was released on Prime Video.
+The new season was then aired on Sat.1 about a month later.

 The series has been sold to neighbouring countries; it has run on Austrian ÖRF since 31 May 2011.
 The French Direct 8 has run a dubbed version since March 2012 under the title of Mick Brisgau, le come-back d’un super flic.
 It is also dubbed for Italian Rai 1 where it runs under the title of Last Cop - L'ultimo sbirro during the summer.
 In Bulgaria, the series runs as Ченге от миналото on Diema in a dubbed version.
 In Brazil the show is being aired on cable channel Globosat+ under the name O Último Policial, in German language with Portuguese subtitles.
 In Spain the series is dubbed and runs as El último poli duro on Canal+ Spain and Cuatro.